CodeNameTwister/Multi-Split-Container/README.md

 >This plugin was initially created to be used by [script-spliter <= v0.2](https://github.com/CodeNameTwister/Script-Spliter) addon.

 # Features
 * Auto Split in columns by child node count.
-(Work with nodes with base as Control)
+(Work on nodes with base as Control)
 * Auto Split in rows by you row value setted.
 * Lines Size/Color Changeables.
 * Drag Button Size/Color Changeables.